All Episodes

 And it's a very, very sad state of affairs for President Unity.

-First of all, I'm giving credit to Ethan, because that's where it came from.
+First of all, I'm giving credit to Ethan because that's where it came from.

 So thank you, Ethan.

-Okay, but we've been using it since yesterday.
+Okay, we've been using it since yesterday.

 It's fantastic.

-But no, listen, you're right in it.
+But listen, you're right.

 I'll tell you what does break my heart the most, though.

-They're resilient, they're tough.
+They're tough.

 Now, we did lose people's lives here.

-So we got the people, Sean, but children.
+Not just people, Sean, but children.

 Children.

-We we lost people here.
+We lost people here.

-We people's lives were lost.
+People's lives were lost.

 This is preventable.

-You know, cheaper to put gas in our cars and trucks, cheaper to heat and cool our homes, all of these things.
+Well, at least in the last however many years, cheaper to put gas in our cars and trucks, cheaper to heat and cool our homes, all of these things.

 No, they're not.